System Design Space

 Release context

-The issue is designed in the spirit blameless postmortems: Focus on causes, failure mechanics, and architecture/process changes rather than on personal blame.
-This makes the release useful for both engineers and managers who need a common language of reliability.
+The episode is framed as a blameless postmortem: it focuses on failure mechanics, recovery, architecture changes, and process changes rather than personal blame.
+That makes it useful for engineers and managers who need a shared language for risk and reliability.

 Alexander Krasheninnikov